A transgender weightlifter's Olympic dream has sparked an existential debate about what it means to be female - KESQ

 “At the level of Olympic champions, those are exceptional people,” Swaab added.
 “It’s nonsense to think that everybody who trains can become an Olympic champion.”

-Some people are born with attributes that make them natural athletes, but they are not treated differently, says Jaimie Veale, president of the Professional Association for Transgender Health Aotearoa.
+Some people are born with attributes that make them natural athletes, but they are not treated differently, says Jaimie Veale, president of the Professional Association for Transgender Health Aotearoa and a senior lecturer in psychology at the University of Waikato.
 For example, women over six feet (1.82 meters) tall might have an advantage in sport, too, but no one’s saying they can’t compete.

 “The reality is that we don’t think that way, because we don’t exclude them as a group, because we actually count them as women.
 But really this issue comes down to who do we count as women or not,” she said.
 “When it comes down to it, it comes down to still this question of transwomen not being seen as equal citizens.”